Jane Wilson-Howarth: Writing

 A Glimpse of Eternal Snows was also chosen for The National Year of Reading and by BBC Radio Cambridgeshire for its "A Book a Day in May" project.
-Wilson-Howarth's first novel, Snowfed Waters, was self-published in the UK early in 2014 and then was launched in 2017 by the Delhi-based publisher Speaking Tiger.
-It is a fictional sequel to A Glimpse of Eternal Snows.
+Wilson-Howarth's first novel, Snowfed Waters, a fictional sequel to A Glimpse of Eternal Snows was published in the UK early in 2014 and then launched in 2017 by the Delhi-based publisher Speaking Tiger.

 Wilson-Howarth has appeared at literary festivals, including twice at the Cambridge Wordfest, and has contributed to several anthologies, mainly of travel writing.

+A new memoir will be published in September 2026.

-She has written more than 200 travel health features for Wanderlust and also some for Condé Nast Traveller.
+She has written more than 200 travel health features for Wanderlust and several for Condé Nast Traveller and BBC Wildlife.
+For many years she has also acted as editor of the peer-reviewed Journal of the British Global and Travel Health Association.

 From time to time she has contributed to The Independent and other national publications.
 Simon Calder travel editor of the Independent newspaper called Wilson-Howarth one of the five most impressive travel authorities and she was featured by Lonely Planet's on-line travel magazine.

 She often gives talks and readings especially in East Anglia, and is a member of the Society of Authors as well as Cambridge Writers.
-Wilson-Howarth is also active in the innovative Walden Writers cooperative, set up in Saffron Walden, Essex, by authors Amy Corzine and Martyn Everett in 2008, to cross-promote the work of its members, organise literary events, publish a magazine and exchange information and support.
-Some meetings are workshops for members' works in progress, whereas some tackle marketing and other matters that were once the domain of publishers.
-Other members include biographer Clare Mulley, children's authors Victor Watson, Rosemary Hayes and Penny Speller.
-Amy Corzine, Rosemary Hayes, Victor Watson, and Wilson-Howarth collaborated on a feature on writing for children for Juno magazine.
+Wilson-Howarth is also active in the Walden Writers cooperative, set up in Saffron Walden, Essex, by authors Amy Corzine and Martyn Everett in 2008, to cross-promote the work of its members, publish a magazine, and run regular workshops to discuss works in progress.
+Other members include Victor Watson, Rosemary Hayes and Penny Speller who collaborated on a feature on writing for children published in Juno magazine.